MTyson/terraagnostum/README.md

 "Whatever the consciousness conceives of as the order of nature (niyati) in that universe, that comes to be established there."

+[ THE UNIVERSE & CORE FEATURES ]

+Vast, Extensible Lore: Explore a tri-layered reality.
+Navigate the sterile, transhumanist utopia of The Technate, the ethereal and infinite magic plane of Faen, and the grounding anchor of the Mundane.
+The lore is deep, but the borders are undefined—waiting for you to render them.

+Dynamic World Building: You are an Architect.
+Forge new items (CREATE ITEM), rewrite the narrative descriptions of your surroundings (EDIT ROOM), and carve new pathways into the unrendered void (BUILD [DIR]).

+Avatar Materialization: Ditch static character sheets.
+Step into the Archive and use the forging wizard to generate a unique identity (e.g., Cyber-Merc, Harmonic Bard, Faen Weaver), complete with custom attributes and an AI-painted, MTG-style portrait card.

+Live Topology HUD: A real-time, interactive graph maps the local sector as players move, explore, and manifest new rooms into existence.

+Generative Visual Projections: The terminal doesn't just describe reality; it projects it.
+Every sector transition triggers an AI-generated lo-fi glitch art visual reflecting the room's narrative and the aesthetic of the current Stratum.

 [ SYSTEM CAPABILITIES ]

 AI-Mediated Reality (TANDEM aka Tandy): A dynamic, LLM-powered Game Master persona that evaluates user intent, generates real-time narrative responses, and enforces the physical and metaphysical laws of the render.